 COVID-19 or Flu?
 Know Your Symptoms

-The U.S. is experiencing a second surge of COVID-19 but this time, however, it comes at the same time as the flu season – putting our family and our communities’ health even more at risk.
-Now more than ever, we must do all that we can to reduce the spread of infection and illness.
+Two COVID-19 vaccines have been approved, but we must remember that it will take some time to get everyone vaccinated.
+Now, as we grapple with COVID-19 at the same time as the flu season, we must do all that we can to reduce the spread of infection and illness.
 Mask wearing, social distancing, COVID-19 testing before or after exposure to crowds and an annual flu shot has been proven to reduce the spread of COVID-19.

 If you are feeling under the weather and not sure whether it is flu or COVID-19, ACCESS can help you manage your health.